kmfoysal06/simplecharm-portfolio/readme.txt

 3. Click on the 'Activate' button to use your new theme right away.

 == Description ==
 SimpleCharm Portfolio is a simple, clean and minimal portfolio WordPress theme.
-It is designed for creative professionals such as graphic designers, web developers, photographers, art directors etc. It is built on Bootstrap framework and supports custom header, custom background, custom menu, widgetized sidebar, and footer.
-Theme options are available in the WordPress Customizer.
-SimpleCharm Portfolio is also translation ready.
+It is designed for creative professionals such as graphic designers, web developers, photographers, art directors etc. SimpleCharm Portfolio is also translation ready.

 == Changelog ==